 The best advice is always from those who have been there, which is why we asked 2019 TCDIP 1L Clerk Jamison Whiting to share about his experience with the TCDIP 1L Rotation Clerkship Program.
-Jamison, currently a 2L at the University of Minnesota Law School, spent the 2019 summer working at Faegre Baker Daniels and 3M.
+Jamison, currently a 2L at the University of California Irvine School of Law, spent the 2019 summer working at Faegre Baker Daniels and 3M.
 Check out his answers to our questions below, and then apply to the 2020 1L Rotation Clerkship positions today!

 What prompted you to apply for the TCDIP 1L Rotation Clerkship Program?